lulia0228/Document_IE/README.md

 </div>

 Unfortunately, my net structure only supports 1 batch training now and I will add real batch training when I have spare time.
-It needs to add virtual nodes(spans) on adjacent matrix and pad span input to fixed lenth, then the input can be (Batch, num_span, sentence_len) format.
+It needs to add virtual nodes(spans) on adjacent matrix and pad span input to fixed lenth, then the input can be (batch, num_span, sentence_len) format.

 # Result
 The train data contains 626 scanned receipts with some labeling errors and the test data contains 347 scanned receipts.